JD Ivy

 Copied!

-J.D.
-Ivy is Chief Operating Officer for Alvarez & Marsal Tax in Dallas.
-He serves as Co-leader and Managing Director for the Compensation and Benefits Practice.
+JD Ivy is a Managing Director with Alvarez & Marsal Tax in Dallas.
+Mr. Ivy coleads the firm’s Compensation and Benefits practice.

-In advising on executive compensation matters, Mr. Ivy regularly deals with issues related to stock options, restricted stock, non-qualified retirement plans, deferred compensation, key employee incentive programs (KEIP) and key employee retention programs (KERP), global compensation strategies, golden parachute rules and the one-million deduction limitation.
+In advising on executive compensation matters, Mr. Ivy regularly deals with issues related to stock options, restricted stock, nonqualified retirement plans, deferred compensation, key employee incentive programs, key employee retention programs, global compensation strategies, golden parachute rules, and the $1 million deduction limitation.

-Prior to joining A&M, Mr. Ivy was a consultant and senior manager in the compensation and benefits groups at Arthur Andersen and KPMG.
-He also led the executive compensation group for a Fortune 500 company.
+Prior to joining A&M, Mr. Ivy was a senior manager at KPMG and a consultant and senior manager in the Compensation and Benefits groups at Arthur Andersen.
+He also led the Executive Compensation group for a Fortune 500 company.

-Mr. Ivy earned a bachelor's degree in accounting from Abilene Christian University and a master's degree in business administration from Texas Tech University.
-He is a Certified Public Accountant (CPA) and a Certified Compensation Professional (CCP) through the World at Work organization.
+Mr. Ivy earned a bachelor’s degree in accounting from Abilene Christian University and a master’s degree in business administration from Texas Tech University.
+He is a Certified Public Accountant (CPA) and a Certified Compensation Professional (CCP) through WorldatWork.
 Mr. Ivy is also a board member and active participant in the Dallas chapter of the National Association of Stock Plan Professionals (NASPP).

 IRC Section 162(m) limits publicly held corporations to deducting no more than $1 million in compensation per taxable year for certain covered employees.
 How can corporations manage the multiple categories of covered employees under these new regulations?